+Each year LPS physical education teachers assess the physical fitness of 4th through 8th grade students using Fitnessgram, which is now the official test of the nationally recognized Presidential Youth Fitness Program.
 Fitness and Academic Performance LPS has shown a significant increase in students passing the aerobic fitness component, increasing from 71.0% in 2011 to 77.4% in 2014.
 Progress in this area is a significant achievement, not only for the health of our students, but it will likely also result in improved academic performance!
-We have been track-But it's much more than obesity.
-In the ing the relationship between fitness and academic achievement for the last five years, the evidence has shown that past three years and our 2013-2014 data show that students who pass although weight is important, physical fitness the aerobic fitness test are also much more likely to pass the Nebraska is even more important.
-Physical fitness has state tests on Reading, Math and Science.
-The graphs below illustrate an even stronger impact on overall health, and our progress so far and the correlation of aerobic fitness and LPS stujust as importantly for the school system, also $\,$ dents' performance on the Nebraska State Achievement tests for Read- What's Next?
-Setting Ambitious Goals

-With Fit by 2015 now in sight, what's next?
+We have been tracking the relationship between fitness and academic achievement for the past three years and our 2013-2014 data show that students who pass the aerobic fitness test are also much more likely to pass the Nebraska state tests on Reading, Math and Science.
+The graphs below illustrate our progress so far and the correlation of aerobic fitness and LPS students' performance on the Nebraska State Achievement tests for Reading, Math, and Science.
+What's Next?
+Setting Ambitious Goals With Fit by 2015 now in sight, what's next?
 Our next major goal is to double our improvements by 2020!
 Now that we've met the Healthy People 2020 target for obesity, we propose to double the goal by 2020 with a 20% overall reduction in child obesity by 2020.
 On top of that, now that evidence shows physical fitness is even more important, we want to set a target for fitness as well.
 Our fitness goal is more than 80% of our students reaching the recommended aerobic fitness level on the Fitnessgram/Presidential Youth Fitness Program.